 Meanwhile, more and more current and former prisoners are fighting to clear their names.
 Besides increased use of DNA testing and elaborate phone records, a “junk science law” in Texas also helps individuals fight their conviction based on questionable evidence.
 When they’re successful, the state must pay for their wrongful convictions.

 If your family faces such a situation, get a knowledgeable criminal defense lawyer for Houston, Harris County, Montgomery County and Fort Bend County from our law firm.
-Contact us today for a free legal review of your case.
+Contact us today for a legal review of your case.

 A loved one in your family may be due millions of dollars in payments by the state due to a wrongful conviction.
 But those payments are not automatic.
 Consult an experienced criminal defense lawyer today to learn more about your legal rights.